 While you're there: Go on guided sunrise and sunset game drives; spend a whole day at any one of the 30-plus waterholes in Etosha watching an incredible variety of animals; birding is excellent and if you stay inside the park, you get the best experience of all at the floodlit waterholes when the wildlife action really comes to life.
 A feature of Etosha is the variety of species you can see at one time – thanks to the waterholes being the only the source of water for miles around.

 Many safari lodges on the edge of Etosha have vast private reserves complete with all the same species of plains game in Etosha and without any crowds.
-A combination of private exclusive safari and a day inside Etosha is often the best balance.Recommended Accommodation in Etosha National Park
+A combination of private exclusive safari and a day inside Etosha is often the best balance.Standard Accommodation

 After your fill of elephants, lions, hyenas, large antelope and many other interersting animals, its time to head off... for yet more spectacular safari action this time in the Caprivi wetlands and a complete contrast to the parched plains and shimmering pans of Etosha.